DSA Without CS Degree: The Gap Isn't Intelligence

 For a deeper look at how this full progression works, see the complete guide to mastering DSA from first principles.

 This isn't about any single platform.
-Any ordered path with explicit prerequisites will close the gap.
-The ordering, the dependency chain, the explicit "you need this before that", is what a CS degree provides and what most self-taught preparation skips.
+Any ordered path with explicit prerequisites will get you there.
+The ordering, the dependency chain, the explicit "you need this before that", is what a CS degree provides and what self taught preparation almost always skips.

 What this looks like when it works